AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

   }
 {% endhighlight %}

-It's clear now that every stage in `uv_run` can be the last stage of event loop iteration, such like timeout, it check and execute the `env()->tick_callback_function()`. setImmediate ended in the internal called `node::MakeCallback`, node does the same work.
+A dark day seems bright now, every stage in `uv_run` can be the last stage of event loop iteration, such like timeout, it check and execute the `env()->tick_callback_function()`.
+Another API setImmediate ended in the internal called `node::MakeCallback`, node does the same work.
 And the last part of StartNodeInstance, `EmitBeforeExit(env)` and `EmitExit(env)` will also call the `node::MakeCallback` to ensure the tick_callback_function can be called before process exit.

 ### File I/O